basisproject/paper/src/01-defining-the-goals-of-basis.md

 All members receive a periodic payment, printed by the system, into a special account they own.
 This "basic income" can be used to pay for any in-network expenses, such as housing, food, or any other in-network product.

-## Shared resource management
+## Management of property and resources

-All resources in the network are owned by the network as a whole (and thus, by all members equally).
+All property and resources in the network are owned by the network as a whole (and thus, by all members equally).
 However, it doesn't make sense for every single member to be involved in every single decision about property and resource management.
 Basis provides a framework for determining the stewardship and use of these resources in ways that work for the local participants.
 In other words, we don't force a one-size-fits-all approach to resource management, but rather give tools for people to figure it out themselves in a transparent and self-determined manner.

 ## Governance